localvoid/ivi/documentation/general/components.md

 `useSelect()` creates a selector hook.

-Selectors are used for sideways data loading.
+Selectors are used for sideways data loading and accessing current context.

-Essentially it is a some form of dirty checking.
-Each time ivi performs a dirty checking, all selectors will pull data from external sources.

-To improve performance, selectors should use memoization and reuse previous values.

 ```ts
 const Pixel = component<number>((c) => {